-The Law Library received donations of furniture and monetary gifts in 2021.
+The Law Library received donations of 59 legal books and monetary gifts in 2020.
 These donations include:

-- Office furniture and bookcases donated in memory of Mr. Thomas D. Beatty, Esq., who sadly passed on April 27, 2020.
-Mr. Beatty had served on the Law Library Board of Trustees since 1982 and his presence in the Library will be missed. - \$150 in monetary gifts
+- 58 copies of Narcotics Anonymous Basic Texts for the inmates housed at CCDC and NVC - Siegel on Entertainment Law, 5th ed. - \$2,245 in monetary gifts in memory of Mr. Thomas D. Beatty, Esq., our esteemed President, who sadly passed on April 27, 2020.
+Mr. Beatty had served on the Law Library Board of Trustees since 1982 and his presence in the Library will be missed.